michaelhpet/monty/README.md

 ### Monty byte code files

 Files containing Monty byte codes usually have the `.m` extension.
 Most of the industry uses this standard but it is not required by the specification of the language.
 There is not more than one instruction per line.
-There can be any number of spaces before or after the opcode and its argument:
+There can be any number of spaces before or after the opcode and its op_arg:

 ```bash
 kael@think:~$ cat -e bytecodes/000.m